samullen/presentations/telemetry_by_the_numbers/presentation.md

   - Error counts
   - Even orders and sales
 - Why is that?
-  - Let's look at page views
+  - Let's look at this last one: sales
-  - Let's say a web page got 5M views in a day.
+  - Let's say your site increased signups by 20%.
 Is that good or bad?
-    - If it's Apple or Google, it's probably really bad
-    - If it was my blog, I'd think it was really bad, because it likely means I managed to get in trouble for something stupid.
-    - But if it's a startup that's been struggling it might be really good.
+    - on the surface it appears like a good thing
-  - Even so, what does page views by itself mean?
+    - But what questions does it answer?
-    - Does that translate to sales?
-    - Does it answer why page views changed?
+      - Does it explain WHY conversions increased?
+        - Was it from a marketing push, a new UI, placement in the app store?
+      - What about how many customers you lost in the same period (i.e. churn)?
+      - Are customers using the product/service?
-    - What decisions does it help you make?
+    - Based on sales alone, what decisions does it help you make?
-  - By itself, and with no correlation, vanity metrics are useless
+  - By themselves vanity metrics are easy to get excited about, or even afraid of
+  - But they don't provide real value: they don't help you make decisions.
-  - It's like junk food.
+  - They're like junk food.
 It tastes good, but doesn't provide any real value.
-- Now that we know about monitoring, measurements, and metrics, let's look at Telemetry and how we can start capturing data
+- Now that we know about monitoring, measurements, and metrics, let's look at Telemetry and how we can start capturing useful data

 ---